 Learning how to grow asparagus is definitely worth the trouble as the delicious spears will provide a harvest for many years to come.
 Asparagus is a perennial so if you plant it once it will return every year.

-But asparagus must be planted and grown the right way to ensure success.
+But since asparagus is a perennial, you must plant it somewhere it can remain for years to come.
+And asparagus needs to be planted and grown the right way to ensure success.
 Learn how to grow asparagus and some recommended varieties in this post.

 How to Choose a Planting Location for Your Asparagus Bed

 When choosing a location for your asparagus bed, choose carefully.
 Remember, asparagus is a perennial and can live over 20 years.

 Asparagus needs well-drained soil.
 Standing water will cause the roots to rot.
 It will also do best planted in full sun, but it can tolerate a bit of shade, especially during the hot summer months.

 Asparagus is usually sold bare root.
 The pieces are actually called crowns.